chrispetrou/HRShell/README.md

     """
     ```
     In this case _client.py_ will attempt to create a hidden _.cert.pem_ file on the fly and will use that instead.

+> ⚠️ That the SSL verification is disabled by default on client **doesn't** mean in any case that the TLS is disabled too, **TLS will be enabled** if the server uses it - so **TLS depends completely on the server**.
+The `--cert` option _on client_ is there just as an alternative way for the server-client to have an encrypted session and that's all.

 ### Shellcode injection 💉